joehalloran/Java-Quiz-Coursework/Report.md

 * Use of an `List` or `ArrayList`.
     * These dynamic data structures may be better able to cope with varying data sizes.
     * These was beyond the scope of the course and I am not sure exactly how to implement these.
-* Use of additional classes / objects (e.g. Question or WrongAnswer class)
+* Use of additional classes / objects (e.g. `Question` or `WrongAnswer` class)
-    * This could allow more clarity, by making data structure a part of of the object oriented structure.
+    * This could allow more clarity, by making data structure a part of the object oriented structure.

 ### 2.2     User interface